WillZlog/chessEngine/README.md

 ## Current State

-* As of 07/20/26, entire base game works EXCEPT FOR draw conditions like 50 move rule etc. need to work on game evaluation and building my own bot now.
+* As of 07/22/26, entire base game works including draw conditions like 50 move rule etc. need to work on game evaluation and building my own bot now.

 ## Roadmap